RushitSolanki/lanshare/README.md

 - Discovery and text messages are not encrypted (for local network use)
 - Peer IDs are randomly generated UUIDs
 - No authentication mechanism (trusts local network)
-- Consider implementing encryption for production use

-## Icon Assets

-- The app now includes a comprehensive set of icons for Windows, macOS, Linux, Android, and iOS.
-- Icons are located in `src-tauri/icons/` and are automatically bundled for all platforms.

 ## Current Status